Description:

 Let’s build and execute the “clsGetPropertiesDef” example.

-• Create a new definition called “clsGetPropertiesDef”
+- Create a new definition named “clsGetPropertiesDef” and open it in designer mode.

-• Click on the "getWorkflowUserId" step to configure its "Required" properties.
-Provide a name to the step and the user name.
-Provide a variable/global reference to hold the userID.
+- Click the "getWorkflowUserId" step to configure its "Required" properties.
+Provide a name for the step and the user name.
+Provide a variable or global reference to store the user ID.
 Click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Click the "clsGetProperties" step to configure its "Required" properties.
-Give the step a name.
-Provide a variable or global that holds the userID from the previous execution.
+- Click the "clsGetProperties" step to configure its "Required" properties.
+Provide a name for the step.
+Provide a variable or global that contains the userID from the previous execution.
 Select the item type from the dropdown list.
+Click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Click the "clsGetProperties" step to configure its "Optional" properties.
-Click on the button to set the properties.
-Click the Add Row button to insert an empty row.
-Provide the property name and value.
+- Click the button to set the properties.
+A pop-up window appears for configuration.
+Click the Add Row (+) button to insert an empty row.
+Enter the property name and value.
 Click the Save button.
-You may add multiple properties by using the Add Row button.
+You may insert multiple properties by using the Add Row button.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
-This is achieved by configuring the step state and percent fields individually, as shown in the images below.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
+This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.